oslocurrency/oslo-node/README.md

 ### Contact us

-We want to hear about any trouble, success, delight, or pain you experience when using Nano.
+We want to hear about any trouble, success, delight, or pain you experience when using Oslo.
 Let us know by [filing an issue](https://github.com/nanocurrency/nano-node/issues), joining us on [Reddit](https://reddit.com/r/nanocurrency), or joining us on [Discord](https://chat.nano.org/).